Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention: Related Work

 \section{Related Work}

-The earlier work on coin classification approaches targeted modern-day coins, which is comparably straightforward since the use of modern technology for coin manufacturing ensures a uniform visual appearance concerning shape, depictions, and legend on the obverse and reverse sides.
-As a result, relatively simple image analysis schemes based on traditional approaches~\cite{nolle2003dagobert,reisert2006efficient,huber2011identification} achieved notable classification rates on modern coin datasets with as much as 2270 coin classes.
+The high applicability of the image-based recognition of coins~\cite{reisert2006efficient} and currency notes~\cite{feng2014automatic} makes it a non-trivial research domain.
+Consequently, the earlier work on coin classification approaches targeted modern-day coins, which is comparably straightforward since the use of modern technology for coin manufacturing ensures a uniform visual appearance concerning shape, depictions, and legend on the obverse and reverse sides.
+As a result, relatively simple image analysis schemes based on traditional approaches such as geometric shape features~\cite{nolle2003dagobert}, gradient~\cite{reisert2006efficient} and eigenspace~\cite{huber2011identification} achieved notable classification rates on modern coin datasets with as much as 2270 coin classes.
 Despite their success on modern coins, these approaches were shown to perform poorly on the task of ancient coin classification~\cite{zaharieva2007image}.
 As a remedy, attempts on ancient coin classification incorporated additional analysis on visual depictions such as portrait recognition~\cite{arandjelovic2010automatic}, object recognition~\cite{anwar2015ancient,anwar2013bag}, and legend recognition~\cite{kavelar2012word}.

 Generally, strategies for ancient coin classification constitute two main groups.
 The first one uses local feature matching techniques.
 Local features capture image variations in a local neighborhood, and the set of such features calculated over an entire image provide a discriminating representation of that particular image.
 Local features allow calculation of the similarity of two images by measuring, for instance, Euclidean distance between the corresponding local features.
 The second group of methods for ancient coin classification uses supervised learning algorithms.
 The parameters of these algorithms are derived in an offline training process with the help of training image datasets.
 The learned model is then used to predict the class for a test image.